Wondering what kinds of activities a child with cerebral palsy will work on in occupational therapy?

 - Improve coordination skills

-Because the activities are task-specific and practical, children acquire skills that they will continue to use for the rest of their lives.
+Because the activities are personalized, task-specific, and practical, children acquire skills that they will continue to use for the rest of their lives.

 That’s a wrap!
 Hopefully, this article helped you better understand what kinds of activities an occupational therapist may work on with your child and the purpose behind them.